brworkit/python-package-easy-json2json/README.md

 ## Description
 A python package for deep JSON translation.

-You just need to specify you template to get all data from another JSON avoiding doing that manually in your code.
+You just need to specify you template to get all data from another JSON to avoid doing that manually in your code.

 # Install
     pip install easy-json2json